 Indiana University South Bend Civil Rights Heritage Center

 The Indiana University South Bend Civil Rights Heritage Center at The Natatorium memorializes the struggle for equal access through exhibits, art, local histories, tours, and more.
 It also actively promotes social justice through community-based programs.
+Educator Kamau Bobb‘s insights offer a roadmap for navigating the complexities of modern education

 The Oliver Mansion